CliMA/ClimaLand.jl/docs/src/dynamicdocs/pages/vegetation/medlyn_model.md

 # Stomatal conductance
+Stomata play an important role in uptaking CO2 for photosynthesis while limiting water loss during transpiration.
+Consequently, an accurate depiction of stomatal conductance is required to study leaf energy fluxes, transpiration, and photosynthesis.

 This section describes multiple models of stomatal conductance implemented in ClimaLSM.

 ## Medlyn Model

+The Medlyn model is a semiempirical model that relates stomatal conductance and photosynthesis and is derived from water-use efficiency optimization theory.

 Transpiration is computed using the stomatal conductance and Monin-Obukhov theory.
 ```math